About Aquatic Plants

 One of the most attractive features of a tropical fish tank in the home is the potential it has for creating a beautiful underwater garden with a variety of exotic plants.
-The visual benefits are obvious but there are also important practical, but unseen advantages.
+The visual benefits are obvious but there are also important unseen advantages too!

-The aquarium is a microcosm of a natural watery environment and the part which the plants play in maintaining the healthy balance of the bio-system supporting the fish life cannot be easily achieved by other means.
-The simple function which we mostly understand is the way carbon dioxide is absorbed and oxygen is produced by the plants.
-As the fish are consuming oxygen and producing carbon dioxide they benefit from the process, as do the plants!
+The simple function is the way carbon dioxide is absorbed and oxygen is produced by the plants.
+As the fish are consuming oxygen and producing carbon dioxide, they benefit from the process, as do the plants!
 However, there are more subtle and less obvious processes also aiding the water chemistry by the growing plants.

 A frequent complaint is that the fish eat the plants.
 There are certainly some species which are vegetarian and eat them simply for food, and there are others … notably the larger cichlids … which just pull them up as part of their general tank rearranging habit.
 Some fish use plants to build their nests and the lovely Dwarf Gourami is one such species, sometimes seen ripping bits off plants to bind its floating nest together.
-But in the main the fish will not trouble the plants if the diet is sufficient.
+But in the main, the fish will not trouble the plants if the diet is sufficient.
 Usually it is not that they are lacking a vegetable element in their diet but more often it is because they are being offered the same dry food day after day, feed after feed, and they are bored with that.
-Those fish that are fed thoughtfully with a varied diet, including frozen and/or live foods, rarely become destructive of plants, and other vices like bullying or fin-nipping, may be minimised or even eliminated.
+Those fish that are fed thoughtfully with a varied diet, including frozen foods, rarely become destructive of plants, and other vices like bullying or fin-nipping, may be minimised or even eliminated.